 When An Employer Denies Reasonable Accommodation Or A Leave Of Absence

 The Americans with Disability Act (ADA) – a set of federal laws – and the Fair Employment and Housing Act (FEHA) – a set of California laws – spell out legal protections for employees with disabilities.
 Likewise, the federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) cover leaves of absence for sick employees or for the care of family members.
 In general, these rules provide three separate grounds for violation: disability discrimination; failure to make reasonable disability accommodations; and retaliation for having requested a leave of absence or some other accommodation for a disability.

 While the ADA applies to employers with 15 or more employees in California, the FEHA applies to employers with five or more employees.
 Provisions of the laws are similar, but not identical.
 As an experienced employment law attorney, I can help determine if your unique situation meets the criteria required to prove that your employer is in violation of the ADA, FEHA, FMLA or CFRA.

 Were Your Hiring Prospects Affected By An Employer’s Violation Of The ADA?

 The most difficult part of filing an ADA claim is proving disability discrimination.
 That’s where I come in.
 I am Nima Shivayi, principal attorney at Shivayi Law Firm.
-I serve clients throughout the Los Angeles metro area and beyond.
+I serve clients throughout Orange County, and beyond.
 I have the level of experience you need to address circumstances such as:

 - An employer’s failure to hire you because of a disability, even though you could perform the tasks of the job with reasonable accommodations